micbay/RaceTimerAndController/README.md

 |:---:|:---:|
 |![Bypass Caps](Images/BypassCaps.png) | [<img src=Images/CapacitorSymbols.png />](https://www.ifixit.com/Wiki/Troubleshhoting_logic_board_components)

 > *Note that some of the pre-assembled MAX LED packages may come with one or both of these bypass caps in place.
-My LEDs, like the ones picture above, came with the 100nF capactor, and I added a 10uF cap, in parallel, at the same solder points.
+My LEDs, like the ones picture above, came with the 100nF capacitor, and I added a 10uF cap, in parallel, at the same solder points.
 If you do this, make sure to probe which end of C1 is connected to ground to get the polarity right.*
 > | 100nF Cap| Added 10uF|
 > |---       |-----------|
 > |![Cap in Place](Images/C1.png) | ![10uF Cap](Images/10uF_CapSoldered2_300px.png)